-CPI-W was up 0.7% year-over-year in August, and although this is early - we need the data for July, August and September - my guess is COLA will be slightly positive this year.
+CPI-W was up 1.9% year-over-year in August, and although this is early - we still need the data for September - it appears COLA will be positive this year, and inflation probably picked up in September due to Hurricane Harvey and gasoline prices - so COLA will probably be close to 2% this year.

 Contribution and Benefit Base

-The law prohibits an increase in the contribution and benefit base if COLA is not greater than zero, so there was no change in the contribution and benefit base for 2016.
-However if the there is even a small increase in COLA (it will be close this year), the contribution base will be adjusted using the National Average Wage Index (and catch up for last year).
+The law prohibits an increase in the contribution and benefit base if COLA is not greater than zero.
+However if the there is even a small increase in COLA (seems likely this year), the contribution base will be adjusted using the National Average Wage Index.

 From Social Security: Cost-of-Living Adjustment Must Be Greater Than Zero

 ... ... any amount that is directly dependent for its value on the COLA would not increase.
 For example, the maximum Supplemental Security Income (SSI) payment amounts would not increase if there were no COLA.The contribution base will be adjusted using the National Average Wage Index.
 This is based on a one year lag.
-The National Average Wage Index is not available for 2015 yet, but wages probably increased again in 2015.
-If wages increased again last year, then the contribution base next year will increase to around $125,000 from the current $118,500.
+The National Average Wage Index is not available for 2016 yet, but wages probably increased again in 2016.
+If wages increased the same as last year, then the contribution base next year will increase to around $131,500 from the current $127,200.

 ... if there were no COLA, section 230(a) of the Social Security Act prohibits an increase in the contribution and benefit base (Social Security's maximum taxable earnings), which normally increases with increases in the national average wage index.
 Similarly, the retirement test exempt amounts would not increase ...

 Remember - this is an early look.
-We still need the data for September, but it appears COLA will be slightly positive and the contribution base will increase significantly for next year.
+We still need the data for September, but it appears COLA will be close to 2%, and the contribution base will increase next year.